stfc/dl_esm_inf/README.md

 ## Example ##

-The `finite_difference/example` contains a very simple example of how to construct a model grid and associate fields with it.
+The `finite_difference/example` directory contains a very simple example of how to construct a model grid and associate fields with it.

 ## Concepts ##